James Ayliffe QC

 - trusts of land.

 Reflecting his wider commercial experience, much of James’s property work is of a commercial nature or involves other areas of law such as banking, company, insolvency, financial services, professional negligence or trusts.

 James has been ranked in the directories for real estate litigation for many years.
-Chambers & Partners 2019 states that he is “much praised for his approach to property cases and his effectiveness as a communicator”, “regularly handles high-value property disputes”, has “a fantastic mind”, and “brings together the financial and real estate worlds seamlessly”. .
-The Legal 500 2018 similarly describes him as “very commercial and great with clients”. .
+Chambers & Partners 2020 describes him as “methodical” and “he is very bright and user-friendly and provides measured and balanced advice”.
+The Legal 500 2020 edition notes that he “understands the need to bring the client along with him in the direction of his advice”.
+Chambers & Partners 2019 states that he is “much praised for his approach to property cases and his effectiveness as a communicator”, “regularly handles high-value property disputes”, has “a fantastic mind”, and “brings together the financial and real estate worlds seamlessly”.
+The Legal 500 2019 similarly describes him as “very commercial and great with clients”.
 Past editions of the directories have commented in relation to his real estate litigation practice that he is “a very safe pair of hands”, “exceptionally intelligent”, “the man for brain teasers at the interface of property and insolvency law”, “an excellent specialist property barrister”, “superb”, “very bright”, “gives detailed but practical advice”, “very good at putting people at ease”, and “a real team player, who really works alongside everyone to achieve the right result”.

 Some representative cases include: